jim pattiz filming at acadia national park

 The Carriage Roads Are Actually the Best Part

-Most visitors ignore them because they’re not “trails” in the traditional sense.
+Most folks ignore the carriage roads because they’re not “trails” in the traditional sense.
 That’s a mistake.
-Biking the carriage roads around Eagle Lake and Jordan Pond is the single best way to experience Acadia.
-You cover more ground than hiking, you avoid the road traffic, and the stone bridges are architectural gems.
+Biking the loop around Eagle Lake and Jordan Pond is the single best way to experience Acadia.
+You cover more ground than hiking, you avoid the road traffic entirely, and the gentle grades mean you can actually look around instead of staring at your feet.
+The dappled light through the birch and maple canopy, especially in fall, is the kind of thing that makes you stop pedaling and just sit there for a minute.

 Rent a bike in Bar Harbor or bring your own.
 This is the thing I tell everyone to do and the thing most people skip.
+Don’t be most people.

 Bass Harbor Head Lighthouse